Knewton/Zoidberg/EXAMPLE.md

 How many bananas did she buy in the beginning?

 ### Answer interpretation
-The answer is the unknown value of bananas owned by Mrs. Jones at the beginning of the problem.
+The answer is the unknown value of bananas gained by Mrs. Jones at the beginning of the problem.

 ## Data extraction

 ### Sentence 1
-bananas owned by Mrs. Jones = 0 bananas owned by Mrs. Jones + x
+bananas owned by Mrs. Jones + x

 ### Sentence 2